-HEC-EFM has many strengths, most notably 1) it is capable of testing ecological change for any number of relationships and flow regimes, 2) it links ecology with established hydrologic,
+HEC-EFM has many strengths, most notably 1) the software is capable of testing ecological change for any number of relationships and flow regimes, 2) HEC-EFM links ecology with established hydrologic, hydraulic,

-hydraulic, and GIS tools, and 3) it can be applied quickly, inexpensively, and can incorporate expert knowledge.
+and GIS tools, and, 3) the software can be applied quickly, inexpensively, and can incorporate expert knowledge.
 HEC-EFM is also a generic software tool, applicable to a wide range of riverine and wetland

 HEC-EFM has been certified for use in USACE Planning Studies by USACE Headquarters (HQ memo) as recommended by the National Ecosystem